 Sustainable building materials ranging from sheep’s wool insulation to Scottish timber, and recycled plastics to breathable paints all feature in a new online resource for construction professionals, architects, builders and home owners.

-Created through a partnership led by Architecture and Design Scotland, and supported by Forestry Commission Scotland, Zero Waste Scotland, Construction Scotland Innovation Centre and BRE, the Materials Library online resource will allow users across the country to compare and explore a wide range of building materials as well as accessing information about construction innovation, sustainable design and architecture, resource efficiency and low carbon building.
+Created through a partnership led by Architecture and Design Scotland, and supported by Scottish Forestry, Zero Waste Scotland, Construction Scotland Innovation Centre and BRE, the Materials Library online resource will allow users across the country to compare and explore a wide range of building materials as well as accessing information about construction innovation, sustainable design and architecture, resource efficiency and low carbon building.

 Sustainable resources at your fingertips